Copyright Registration Law and Your Art

 Procedures for registering your copyrights are beyond the scope of this article, but here are a few quick tips on where to go and how to get started:

 Go to www.copyright.gov.
-Click "Registration" from the top menu bar.
-Regarding options for filing, doing so online is far superior to filing by mail, the entire process taking about 2-3 months from start to finish.
-Registering by mail is far less expedient and can take two years or longer.
-To file online, click the "Login to eCO" button (Electronic Copyright Office).
-You will either have to sign in, or create an account if you're a first time user just starting out.
+Click "Register" link just below the top menu bar.
+That will take you to a page where you click a link to the type of art you create (Visual Arts, for most artists).
+Regarding options for filing, doing so online is far superior to filing by mail, with the entire process taking about 2-3 months from start to finish.
+Registering by mail can take two years or longer.
+For online registration, click the link below the "Electronic Copyright Office (eCO) Registration System"-- "Register a Visual Arts Work"-- and follow the instructions.
+You will either have to sign in if you already have an account, or create an account if you're a first time user just starting out.
 Then simply follow the instructions to register your specific type of art.

 For frequently asked questions about copyrights go here.